The Story of Mr Hobbs Gin

 Our parent company Hobbs of Henley is also putting more and more focus every year on how we can give back to the river on which our family business is built.
 Here is a quote from Managing Director, Jonathan Hobbs, on the attitudes and principles we continue to demonstrate:

 ‘’Our long-term strategy is to continue to be the best providers of boat rental on the Thames, develop new experiences for our customers and to explore reducing the environmental impact of leisure boating.
 We have a strong ethos of collaborating with local partners to maximise the benefits to the local economy and fellow river businesses to ensure the Thames, our natural resource, continues to flourish.’’

 There are also many other novel ways to reuse your bottle that we have seen in the past; everything from candle holder to lamp.
 We love seeing how our fabulous customers choose to reuse.
 If you have an example of an upcycled Mr Hobbs Gin bottle please do send to firstname.lastname@example.org as we would love to share.

 Less bottles, more tipples

 Furthermore, if you want to be a little kinder on the environment as well as your bank balance Mr Hobbs Gin is proud to offer a nifty little refill service.
-If you bring your empty bottles of our cherished family tipple down to Hobbs of Henley Ltd Boatyard (Mon-Fri 9am-5pm) we will refill it for £31 (RRP £36).
+If you bring your empty Mr Hobbs Gin bottles down to Hobbs of Henley Ltd Boatyard (Mon-Fri 9am-5pm) we will refill it for £30.